 Notably, the reasonableness is that of an officer on the scene, and not someone with “the 20/20 vision of hindsight.”
 The courts have stated that at some point, the reasonableness standard ceases to apply and a higher standard is imposed, and the courts look to see if the force used crosses the constitutionally established line by “shocking the conscience” of the court.

 The law looks whether force is applied in good faith to maintain or restore order or if it was done maliciously and sadistically for the very purpose of causing harm.

-The experienced national healthcare defense attorneys at Chapman Law Group have 35 years of litigation experience dealing with public employees, police and jail officers across the U.S., and the effective dismissal of use of force claims.
+The experienced national healthcare defense attorneys at Chapman Law Group have 35 years of litigation experience dealing with public employees, police, and jail officers across the U.S., and the effective dismissal of use of force claims.
 By challenging the legal standards involved, early involvement of experts with years of experience in their respective fields, and aggressive motions and discovery practice, Chapman Law Group will address use of force matters for you for effective outcomes and peace of mind.

+We have four national health care defense offices: Detroit; Miami; Los Angeles/Southern California; and Sarasota, Florida.
 Contact us today and let us show what 35 years of correctional facility defense litigation can do for you.